-Aggressive driving can quickly turn an ordinary road trip into a devastating accident.
-When a driver is overly aggressive behind the wheel of their vehicle, they can also frighten and scare other drivers, which can lead to a devastating chain of reactions.
+Hostile driving can quickly turn an ordinary road trip into a devastating accident.
+In addition, when a driver is overly aggressive behind the wheel of their vehicle, they can also frighten and scare other drivers, leading to a disastrous chain of reactions.

 Aggressive Driving Poses an Avoidable Danger

-If you or a family member was injured or killed by a driver who committed one or more of these driving infractions, you might want to speak to a member of our Birmingham aggressive driving accident lawyer team immediately.
-You can call the Morris Bart law office today at (205) 380-4158 to speak with a team member.
+If you were injured or a family member was killed by a driver who committed one or more of these driving infractions, reach out to our Birmingham aggressive driving accident lawyers immediately.

 An aggressive driver might be angry or under the influence of drugs or alcohol.
 They might also have simply lost control of their temper or be in a dangerous rush to reach their intended destination.

-If you are in the path of an aggressive driver, try to avoid them at all costs safely.
-If the driver hits your car, move out of the flow of traffic as quickly and safely as you are able, then take these important steps:
+If you cannot avoid an aggressive driver and end up in a collision with them, you may be too rattled or frightened to know what to do next.
+First, move out of the flow of traffic as quickly and safely as you are able, then take these critical steps:

-- Keep your wits about you and avoid confronting the at-fault driver.
+- Avoid confrontation: Keep your wits about you and avoid confronting the at-fault driver.

-- If possible, remain in your car until the police arrive on the scene.
+- Stay in your car: If possible, remain in your vehicle until the police arrive on the scene.

-- Have your license, registration, and insurance information available.
+- Gather your documents: Have your license, registration, and insurance information available.

-- Seek immediate medical attention for yourself and any passengers in your car.
+- Get medical treatment: Seek immediate medical attention for yourself and any passengers in your car who were injured.

 Deaths Attributed to Unnecessarily Aggressive Driving

 An aggressive driver can cause chaos on the road and make other drivers nervous or cause them to swerve or slam on their brakes to avoid a collision.
-These dangerous and evasive actions might lead to accidents as well.
+Unfortunately, these dangerous and evasive actions might lead to accidents as well.

 File an Accident Report in Birmingham As Soon As Possible

-A police report can contain valuable information that can help your Birmingham aggressive driving accident lawyer build a comprehensive case for compensation that can assure your medical bills, property damage, and lost wages are paid for by the aggressive driver who caused the accident, not by you and your family.
+A settlement or court award would assure your medical bills, property damage, and lost wages are paid for by the aggressive driver who caused the accident, not by you and your family.

 You May Be Able to Get Financial Compensation from an Aggressive Driver

 Aggressive drivers in Birmingham are inherently dangerous and can cause panic and anxiety for other drivers and pedestrians on the road.
-They can also cause car accidents that lead to serious injuries and cause costly property damage.
+Their road rage can also cause car accidents that lead to severe injuries and cause costly property damage.

-If you or a member of your family was involved in a car accident because of an aggressive driver, you can hold them financially responsible for the accident that caused your injuries.
-Call the Morris Bart law firm today at (205) 380-4158 to reach a member of our team and receive a free no-obligation case evaluation.
+If you or a family member was involved in a car accident due to an aggressive driver, you could hold them financially responsible for the accident that caused your injuries.

 to find a Morris Bart office near you.